arixbumaye/rss-ticker/README.md

 - **Vertical Stacking**: Each feed is displayed in its own row
 - **Customizable Speed**: Adjust the scrolling speed (5s to 120s)
 - **Adjustable Font Size**: Change the text size for better readability
-- **Auto-Updates**: The application automatically checks for and installs updates
+- **Manual Updates**: The application checks for updates and provides a direct download link
 - **Feed Management**: Reorder or remove feeds as needed
 - **Persistent Settings**: Your feeds, font size, and speed settings are saved between sessions